Royal Scottish National Hospital: Mr. Skene

 Dr. Ireland resigned in 1882 and was replaced in the role by Mr. Alexander Skene, for medical knowledge Dr. Hamilton became the medical officer to work alongside Mr. Skene in the running of the institution.
 Mr. Skene worked to show the positive points of having patients working on a task where they could see the difference they were making, boys worked hard in the garden and fields if they were fit enough to do so and girls enjoyed helping in the garden as well as their knitting and needlework.
 Mr. Skene had all the day-rooms and dormitories freshly decorated to promote a cheerful environment for all the patients that lived in the institution.
 Mr. Skene received a commendation from the Commissioners of Lunacy in 1883, Dr. Hamilton died in 1882 and was replaced by Dr. Leslie.

 In 1883 Mr. Skene continued to have the institution decorated so that the institution felt more home-like, this was achieved through mirrors, open fires in the fireplaces instead of the use of only heaters, statuettes, the number of toilets and bathrooms being increased and re-structuring the layout of the buildings to allow for another school room for the patients.
 By 1884 the number of patients at the institution was 178 and stayed around this number over the next few years.
 Mr. Skene required that part of the building be re-structured to allow for a shop to train the patients the importance of money and also practical skills.
 As well as dances that were held over the winter months, magic lantern shows were also provided for the patients by Colonel Nimmo.
 A new isolation building had to be provided to stop the spread of infectious diseases; this was finished in 1886.
-Mr. Skene pushed for a gate lodge to be built so that married male workers did not have to walk for miles to get to there place of work and also meant that if there was a fire or an emergency the men were close by to help, the gate lodge was completed in 1868.
+Mr. Skene pushed for a gate lodge to be built so that married male workers did not have to walk for miles to get to their place of work.
+It also meant that if there was a fire or an emergency the men were close by to help.
+The gate lodge was completed in 1868.